iRevive/fs2-grpc-otel4s/README.md

 `TraceClientAspect` and `TraceServiceAspect` expose a `Config` that can be refined before creation.

-- `withTracerName` selects the tracer acquired from the provided TracerProvider (default fs2-grpc, version from build info).
+- `withTracerName` selects the tracer acquired from the provided TracerProvider.
-- `withTextMapUpdater` / `withTextMapGetter` adjust metadata propagation (default ASCII gRPC metadata helpers).
+- `withTextMapUpdater` / `withTextMapGetter` adjust metadata injection - default ASCII key.
-- `withSpanName` and `withAttributes` override naming and attributes; defaults use the gRPC method descriptor plus RPC semantic conventions.
+- `withSpanName` and `withAttributes` override naming and attributes - defaults use the gRPC method descriptor and RPC semantic conventions.
-- `withFinalizationStrategy` sets the `SpanFinalizer.Strategy`; defaults to `reportAbnormal`.
+- `withFinalizationStrategy` sets the `SpanFinalizer.Strategy` - defaults to `reportAbnormal`.